 The Youth Education Summit’s next stop at Quantico was inside the air conditioned confines of the Indoor Simulated Marksmanship Trainer (ISMT) building.

 Adopted by the United States Marine Corps in 1990, the ISMT is an interactive simulator that provides small arms training in enhanced marksmanship, weapons employment, indirect fire and tactical decision-making.
 The system uses actual firearms that have been instrumented with lasers and mechanisms providing life-like recoil to make the experience as realistic as possible.

-This is more than just a target reading where your shot, computer graphics can not only simulate ranges in a variety of weather conditions, but provide video sequences that challenge a Marine’s ability to handle any situation.
+This is more than just a target reading where your shot, computer graphics can not only simulate ranges in a variety of weather conditions, but also provide video sequences that challenge a Marine’s ability to handle any situation.